Last updated: April 2022

 In a weekly timetable, you can add classes for the week, any important on-campus events, schedule for extra-curricular activities, meetings, and commitments or plans you have with your friends and family.

 You can either make your weekly timetables manually or use ready-made planners.
-Tons of corresponding online software like WeekPlan or Todoist are at your service.
+Tons of corresponding free software for students like WeekPlan or Todoist are at your service.

 Besides boosting your productivity, weekly timetables have many other benefits, such as making you more successful as a student.
 Don’t organization, responsibility, and proper planning make you more successful and productive?